-Immediately following the SSPIF bit getting set, the user may write the SSPBUF with the 7-bit address in 7-bit mode or the default first address in 10-bit mode.
-After the first eight bits are transmitted and an ACK is received, the user may then transmit an additional eight bits of address (10-bit mode) or eight bits of data (7-bit mode).
+Immediately following the SSPIF bit getting set, the user may write the SSPBUF with the 7-bit address in 7-Bit Address mode or the default first address in 10-Bit Address mode.
+After the first eight bits are transmitted and an ACK is received, the user may then transmit an additional eight bits of address (10-Bit Address mode) or eight bits of data (7-Bit Address mode).